 It is Friday at Krokeide High School.
 The Social Studies class is about to begin.
-On Marthe Hajem Kjendseths (25) desk stands a robot.
+On 25-year-old Marthe Hajem Kjendseth’s desk stands a robot.
 Its eyes are lit - it means that Marthe is present and that the class can begin.

 A robot in the classroom

-A robot in the classroom When Marthe started at Krokeide High School she wanted to attend lectures in person.
+When Marthe started at Krokeide High School, she wanted to attend lectures in person.
 Unfortunately, due to pain and fatigue, she and her teachers had to find an alternative way for her to attend some of the classes.
 It was decided that she would attend three half-days of teaching a week.
 In addition, she decided to test the AV1 robot on the days that she was unable to attend in person.

 A natural part of the class

 The robot, or MCAT1 as Marthe calls it, has become a natural part of the class.
-The students and teachers like the robot, even though they would have preferred to have Marthe there in person.
+The students and teachers like the robot, even though they would prefer to have Marthe there in person.

 Attacked by a dangerous virus

-It was during a trip in Kenya a little over 5 years ago that Marthe caught a West Nile virus infection.
-The virus attacked the central nervous system in her brain, causing a serious inflammation of the lining of her brain and spinal cord.
-For Marthe it resulted in a lengthy hospitalisation, but with the help from American doctors she was eventually cured of the virus.
-Today she struggles with several late effects: nerve damage, pain in one of her legs, paralysis in the intestinal system and bladder, and chronic fatigue.
+It was during a trip to Kenya a little over five years ago that Marthe caught a West Nile virus infection.
+The virus attacked the central nervous system in her brain, causing a serious inflammation of both the lining of her brain and her spinal cord.
+For Marthe it resulted in a lengthy hospitalisation, but with the help of American doctors, she was eventually cured of the virus.
+Today she struggles with several after effects: nerve damage, pain in one of her legs, paralysis in the intestinal system and bladder, and chronic fatigue.

-Written by Tone Hagen Fanebust, Krokeide High School
+Written by: Tone Hagen Fanebust, Krokeide High School